International Education Management

 Non-Native English Speakers

 Non-native English speakers must provide evidence of English proficiency from either the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) examinations.
 Institutional TOEFL reports are not accepted.
-Students who have completed all four years of high school plus their undergraduate degree at a U.S. university may be eligible for a TOEFL or IELTS waiver.
-If you feel that you are eligible for a TOEFL or IELTS waiver, please contact Admissions for an application to waive this requirement.
+Applicants who have completed all four years of high school and an undergraduate degree in the U.S. are eligible for a waiver of the TOEFL/IELTS exams.
+Applicants must provide transcripts from those institutions.

 |Minimum TOEFL Scores||Minimum IELTS Scores|